Contáctanos

 Ankyloglossia, or short lingual frenulum, is a congenital anomaly that can restrict tongue mobility and cause muscle tension.
 Two types of treatment are distinguished, depending on whether or not a frenotomy (cutting of the baby's frenulum) is performed.

-From a multidisciplinary point of view, an evaluation of the symptoms and restrictions of the frenulum is made, physiotherapy treatment is started, and advice is given on whether or not to perform the frenotomy.
+From a multidisciplinary perspective, an assessment of the symptoms and restrictions caused by the frenulum is carried out, Physiotherapy treatment is started Physiotherapy advice is given on whether or not to perform a frenotomy.

 Frenotomy is a short and simple procedure in which parents can be present at all times.
 It consists of a small cut in the baby's frenulum, made with sterilized scissors, lifting the tongue slightly, which leaves a rhombus that indicates that the tongue is correctly unanchored.
 Bleeding is minimal and tissue healing is rapid.
 After making the cut, it is dabbed with gauze and the baby is immediately put to the breast, bottle or pacifier.